 Weekly Torah and Talmud Study

 Thursdays, beginning January 10, 6:30pm, 130 West 30th Street

 Rabbi Mike Moskowitz leads this text-based, “Mishmar,” study in two parts.
 In the first hour, trans and non-binary participants are invited to study Parashat Hashavua (the weekly Torah portion).
 Everyone of every gender identity is welcome to the second hour in which we will study Talmud.
 All backgrounds and skill levels are welcome to attend, including beginners, and there are no pre-requisite skills required.
 Register.

-Classes run regularly every Thursday beginning January 10.
+Classes run regularly every Thursday through the end of May.
 Parashat Hashavua (weekly Torah portion) study for trans and non-binary participants begins at 6:30pm.
 Talmud study open to everyone of every gender identity begins at 7:45pm.